abuiles/drafts/xdr-tutorial/xdr.md

 ```golang
 [0, 0, 0, 11, 104, 101, 108, 108, 111, 32, 119, 111, 114, 108, 100, 0]
 ```

+Next, let's talk about data types and start playing with them.

 ## Data types